alkhizanah/barq/README.md

 # Barq

-A general-purpose programming language that aims to be the most sane
+A programming language for writing sane software

 ## Origin of the name